oddgoo/oddgoo.com/content/work/weathering-blue.md

 cover = ""
 featured = "true"
 externalUrl = "https://www.weatheringblue.com"
-synopsis = "A game about about a nurse losing herself in the fog of burnout and slowly finding the way back.
+synopsis = "A game by Heeny Ellen Yeo about about a nurse losing herself in the fog of burnout and slowly finding the way back.
 I'm supporting the development and design."
 +++